AtalAkbari/E-Commerce-Database/README.md

 GUI application
 ---------------
 See workspace folder
-NOTE: workspace only contains one example of insertion, modification, and deletion in order to show functionality, complete GUI can be provided upon request.
+NOTE: workspace only contains one example of insertion, modification, and deletion in order to show functionality.
+Since insertion, modification and deletion doesn't require retriving information.
+Therefore, the php scripts only retrive entered information from a HTML form and send them to our database.